Pakistan: Qandeel Baloch honor killing brother gets 25 years | DW | 27.09.2019

 Along with Mufti Qavi, the co-defendants Aslam Shaheen, Haq Nawaz, Abdul Basit and Muhammad Zafar Hussain walked free following the trial.
 Supporters showered them with rose petals as they left.
 It is though that Waseem intends to appeal the verdict.

+Additionally, continued support for Waseem and his co-defendants demonstrate that honor killings continue to be deeply divisive in the patriarchal and socially-conservative nation.

+Waseem's mother, Anwar Mai had also hoped for an acquittal "He is innocent.
+She was my daughter and he is my son," she said before the verdict.

-At the time Muhammad Waseem admitted publicly to the murder of his sister at a media conference which was organised by police shortly after the killing.
+Demonstrating further societal acceptance for this type of crime Muhammad Waseem admitted publicly to the murder of his sister at a press conference which was organised by police shortly after the killing.

 According to Waseem she has "brought dishonor to the Baloch name" because of the types of videos and statements which she had posted on social media.
 He added "of course" he had murdered his sister and that her behavior had been "intolerable".